johnpankowicz/govmetting-testbfg-2/README.md

 Open the repository folder in VS Code.

-In the debug panel, set the launch configuration to "Web_App & Chrome" to run the server and Angular app.
+In the debug panel, set the launch configuration to "Web_App & Chrome".
 Press F5.
 This configuration enables debugging both Typescript & C# in the same session.
-For an explanation, see: https://github.com/Microsoft/vscode-recipes/tree/master/Angular-SpaTemplates
+See: https://github.com/Microsoft/vscode-recipes/tree/master/Angular-SpaTemplates

+#### Develop Angular Frontend Only

+Open the "src/ClientApp" folder in your favorite editor (Sublime, VSCode, etc).

+Change the following line in the file "src/ClientApp/src/app/app.module.ts" to use stub routines in place of the Asp.Net backend.

+    const _isAspServerRunning = true;
+to

+    const _isAspServerRunning = false;

+In the folder "src/ClientApp", run the following command:

+    npm serve --open

+### Develop Backend / Google Cloud Process

+"Workflow_App" is a separate process which runs on the backend.
+It retrieves online recordings and transcripts of meetings.
+It call the Google Speech API to transcribe recordings.
+To use Google Cloud services, you need to first:  [Create a GCP project](https://github.com/govmeeting/govmeeting/wiki).
+Then:

+#### In Visual Studio:
+* Set startup project to `WorkFlow_App`.
+Press F5.

+#### In VSCode
+* Set the Launch Configuration to `Workflow_App`.
+Press F5.

+The first time that Workflow_App is run, it will copy test data

+* Copy (don't move) either the either sample MP4 recording or PDF transcript files from testdata to Datafiles/INCOMING.

+The program will recognize that a new file has appeared and start processing it.
+The results will appear in a new subdirectory in the Datafiles folder.